tiarebalbi/align-define-design-examples/README.md

-# Align-Define-Design Process Examples
+# Align-Define-Design-Refine (ADDR) Process Examples

-Examples of the Align-Define-Design API process for use in our [LaunchAny workshops](https://launchany.com/api-training).
+Examples of the ADDR API process for use in our [LaunchAny workshops](https://launchany.com/api-training) or for self-paced learning.